-As of December 31, 2019, we recorded \$0.2 million in other long-term liabilities on our consolidated balance sheet related to uncertain income tax positions.
-As required by FASB ASC Topic 740, Income Taxes, we use judgments and make estimates and assumptions related to evaluating the probability of uncertain income tax positions.
+As required by ASC Topic 740, we use judgments and make estimates and assumptions related to evaluating the probability of uncertain income tax positions.
 We base our estimates and assumptions on the potential liability related to an assessment of whether the income tax position will "more likely than not" be sustained in an income tax audit.
 We are also subject to periodic audits from multiple domestic and foreign tax authorities related to income tax and other forms of taxation.
 These audits examine our tax positions, timing of income and deductions, and allocation procedures across multiple jurisdictions.
 Depending on the nature of the tax issue, we could be subject to audit over several years.
 Therefore, our estimated reserve balances and liability related to uncertain income tax positions may exist for multiple years before the applicable statute of limitations expires or before an issue is resolved by the taxing authority.
 Additionally, we may be requested to extend the statute of limitations for tax years under audit.
 It is reasonably possible the tax jurisdiction may request that the statute of limitations be extended, which may cause the classification between current and long-term to change.
 We believe our tax liabilities related to uncertain tax positions are based upon reasonable judgment and estimates; however, if actual results materially differ, our effective income tax rate and cash flows could be affected in the period of discovery or resolution.
 There are ongoing income tax audits in various international jurisdictions that we believe are not material to our financial statements.
+As of December 31, 2022, there was nothing recorded in other long-term liabilities on our consolidated balance sheet related to uncertain income tax positions.

 We also review the estimates and assumptions used in evaluating the probability of realizing the future benefits of our deferred tax assets and record a valuation allowance when we believe that a portion or all of the deferred tax assets may not be realized.
 If we are unable to realize the expected future benefits of our deferred tax assets, we are required to provide a valuation allowance.
 We use our past history and experience, overall profitability, future management plans, and current economic information to evaluate the amount of valuation allowance to record.
-As of December 31, 2019, we maintained a valuation allowance for deferred tax assets arising from our operations of \$12.4 million because they did not meet the "more likely than not" criteria as defined by the recognition and measurement provisions of FASB ASC Topic 740, Income Taxes.
-In addition, as of December 31, 2019, we had net deferred tax assets, after valuation allowance, totaling \$0.9 million, which may not be realized if our assumptions and estimates change, which would affect our effective income tax rate and cash flows in the period of discovery or resolution.
+As of December 31, 2022, we maintained a valuation allowance for deferred tax assets arising from our operations of \$9.8 million because they did not meet the "more likely than not" criteria as defined by the recognition and measurement provisions of FASB ASC Topic 740, Income Taxes.
+In addition, as of December 31, 2022, we had net deferred tax assets, after valuation allowance and deferred tax liabilities, totaling \$1.5 million, which may not be realized if our assumptions and estimates change, which would affect our effective income tax rate and cash flows in the period of discovery or resolution.